TL-Consulting-Lab/Kotlin-beginner/demo-prompts.md

 - Open WORKFLOW.md in VS Code
 - Press Ctrl+Shift+V (Windows) to open the preview
 - The Mermaid diagrams will be rendered automatically

+## Check if servers are running
+- check if both servers are running correctly

+## perform an action
+- run the app

+## Setup, Run & Health Check

+- Setup the project and verify it works.